 The device that makes this possible is called a one-way valve.
 A spray bottle has two one-way valves in the pumping system: one between the pump and the reservoir and one between the pump and the nozzle.
 Typically, the valve between the pump and the reservoir consists of a tiny rubber ball that rests neatly inside a small seal.
 The sides of the seal are angled so that the ball won't fall through.
 Depending on the design, either gravity or a small spring holds this ball against the seal so that the water passageway is blocked off when you are not pumping.
 When the piston moves out (when you release the trigger), the expanding area of the cylinder sucks on the fluid below, pulling the ball up out of the seal.
 Since the ball is lifted up, fluid is free to flow from the reservoir.
 But when you squeeze the trigger, the outward force of the moving fluid pushes the ball into the seal, blocking off the passageway to the reservoir.
 Consequently, the pressurized fluid is pushed only into the barrel.

-In the spray mechanism pictured above, the one-way valve between the pump and the nozzle is a sort of cup, which fits over the end of the barrel.
+In a spray mechanism, the one-way valve between the pump and the nozzle is a sort of cup, which fits over the end of the barrel.
 On the upstroke, the inward pressure from the pump pulls the cup against the barrel, so air can't flow in through the nozzle.
 On the downstroke, the fluid pushing out lifts the cup off the barrel slightly and flows on through the nozzle.
 Without this second one-way valve, the pump system wouldn't be able to draw fluid up from the reservoir because there would be no suction (no drop in air pressure).
 The upstroke wouldn't lower the air pressure in the pump; it would only draw in more air to maintain that pressure.

 This valve also works as a shut-off system.
 When you screw the nozzle piece in, it pushes the valve cup tightly against the barrel, so you can't force any liquid out.
 When you loosen the nozzle piece, there is enough room for the valve cup to move back and forth.